InsertKoinIO/koin/docs/reference/koin-core/scopes.md

 By default in Koin, we have 3 kind of scopes:

-- `single` definition, create an object that persistent with the entire container lifetime (can't be dropped).
+- `single` definition, create an object that is persistent throughout the entire container lifetime (can't be dropped).
 - `factory` definition, create a new object each time.
-Short live.
+Short-lived.
 No persistence in the container (can't be shared).
-- `scoped` definition, create an object that persistent tied to the associated scope lifetime.
+- `scoped` definition, create an object that is persistent tied for the associated scope's lifetime.

-To declare a scoped definition, use the `scoped` function like follow.
+To declare a scoped definition, use the `scoped` function as follows.
 A scope gathers scoped definitions as a logical unit of time.

-Declaring a scope for a given type, we need to use the `scope` keyword:
+When declaring a scope for a given type, we need to use the `scope` keyword:

 ```kotlin
 module {